A walk heading South-West along the High Street towards the pub from the shop.

 A Land Girl helping out at Town Farm during World War 2.

-The view looking up Lowsden Lane painted by Charles Brooks on the 1950s.
-Both these cottages have been considerably developed over the years since.
+The view looking up Lowsdon Lane painted by Charles Brooks in the 1930s.
+The two houses on the right are numbered 6 and 8 High Street.
+Both the houses and the barns on the left have been much developed over the years.

-People outside the White Horse pub, possibly for an outing.
+People outside the White Horse pub, opposite Lowsdon Lane, possibly for an outing.

 Agnes Beeby ran the White Horse in the 1920s with her husband Horace.
-She reported that summer tarde was ’18 gallons per week with a tap-room, bar parlour and closed on Sundays’.
+She reported that summer trade was ’18 gallons per week with a tap-room, bar parlour and closed on Sundays’.

-The White Horse pub with Town Farm and the Lowsden Lane turning on the right.
+Looking back up the High Street towards the centre of the village the White Horse pub is on the left with Town Farm and the Lowsdon Lane turning on the right.

 Playing bowls on the Riseley Bowling Green next to the White Horse.
 The White Horse is in the centre background.